alterationx10/branch/branch/src/main/scala/dev/alteration/branch/spider/webview/examples/README.md

   .start(port = 8080)
 ```

-## Full Counter Example (Manual Setup)
+## Counter Example with Params

-A complete example showing how to manually configure HTTP and WebSocket routes.
+An example showing how to use initial params and DevMode.
-Use this when you need more control over the server setup.
+Use this to understand more advanced configuration options.

 ### Running the Example